henrywu2019/BentoML/docs/source/guides/custom_artifact.rst

 Kappa integrates with the most popular machine learning frameworks.
 For the ML framework yet to integrate with Kappa, Kappa provides model artifact customizing...

-The guide will demonstrate how to create a custom model artifact class, and then use it in BentoService for prediction
+The guide will demonstrate how to create a custom model artifact class, and then use it in MyModel for prediction

 ----------------------
 Create custom Artifact
 ----------------------

-The following code creates a subclass from the `BentoServiceArtifact`.
+The following code creates a subclass from the `MyModelArtifact`.
 It implements how to save and load the model.
 In the `pack` method, the model class does validation to make sure the model is valid.
 It uses `cloudpickle` to `save` and `load`.